MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/connectivity/basic-troubleshooting-outbound-connections.md

 >
 > If the DNS resolution or egress traffic doesn't let you install the necessary network packages, you can use the `rishasi/ubuntu-netutil:1.0` docker image.
 In this image, the required packages are already installed.

-Here's an example procedure for checking DNS resolution:
+Here's an example procedure for checking DNS resolution of a Linux pod:

 1. Start a test pod in the same namespace as the problematic pod: